Tuesday, January 08, 2019

 However, a party opposing a return should do his or her utmost to assert any and all relevant issues under the rubric of one of the defenses specified in the Convention and should be armed with case law to establish that similar claims were permitted in other cases.

-In Hague cases evidence rules may be somewhat relaxed, so evidence should be submitted in any possible format.
+In Hague cases evidence rules are usually relaxed, so evidence should be submitted in any possible format.
 Live testimony is invariably the best and normally everything should be done to get the left-behind parent into the courtroom.
 (An exception is if that parent would be a poor witness and his or her presence would create an opportunity for embarrassing cross-examination).

 If a witness cannot be brought to the courthouse, consider testimony by video conferencing or otherwise by telephone conference.
 As a last resort, submit affidavits.
-However, a judge may or may not permit such testimony and it is important to resolve such issues with the court at the earliest possible stage.
+Be aware, also, that there is a trend among some judges to require that the direct evidence of witnesses be provided in affidavit form and that only cross-examination and redirect testimony is allowed in live form.

 Hague Convention cases happen too fast, and too much is at stake for the client, for an attorney to learn about this area of law at the last minute.
 It is extremely important to locate counsel with knowledge and experience in Hague proceedings.
 It is also frequently valuable for a client whose child has been abducted to retain a lawyer in his or her home country who can coordinate with the Hague counsel in the country to which the child has been taken.